-"Surface waters of the Port Gamble S'Klallam Reservation" includes lakes, rivers, ponds, streams (including intermittent and ephemeral streams), wetlands, and all other surface waters and water courses, including marine waters, of the Port Gamble S'Klallam Reservation.
+"Surface waters of the Port Gamble S'Klallam Tribe" includes lakes, rivers, ponds, streams (including intermittent and ephemeral streams), wetlands, and all other surface waters and water courses, including marine waters, within the exterior boundaries of the Port Gamble S'Klallam Reservation, and within all other lands under the jurisdiction of the Port Gamble S'Klallam Tribe.

-"Temperature" means water temperature expressed in degrees Celsius (° C).
+"Temperature" means water temperature expressed in degrees Celsius (°C).

 "Threatened or endangered species (listed species)" means any species of fish, wildlife, or plant which has been determined to be endangered or threatened under section 4 of the Endangered Species Act.
-Listed species are found in 50 CFR 17.11.-17.12.
+Listed species are found in 50 C.F.R. §§ 17.11-17.12.